Thank you for joining us at Humane Lobby Day 2018!

 Bills that HSU is supporting.
 Check back for bill updates.

 S.B.
-91 - Animal Welfare Amendments: Define shelter for domestic dogs and cats in extreme weather, sponsored by Sen. Gene Davis.
-Scheduled for the Senate Judiciary, Law Enforcement, and Criminal Justice Standing Committee Thursday, Feb.
-22 at 8 a.m. in room 250 of the Capitol building.
+91 - Animal Welfare Amendments: Define shelter for domestic dogs in extreme weather, sponsored by Sen. Gene Davis.
+PASSED the Senate.
+Scheduled to be heard in the House Thursday, Mar.
+8!

 S.B.
 57 - Police Service Animal Amendments: sponsored by Sen. Jani Iwamoto.
-Scheduled for the House Law Enforcement and Criminal Justice Standing Committee Wednesday, Feb.
-21 at 8 a.m. in room 450.
-PASSED
+PASSED House and Senate.

 Click here to find your Senate and House representatives.